AliMVirk/Piraten-Kapern-Board-Game/README.md

 |      | F08 | Player rerolls based on prioritizing combinations of dice                           | D      | 01/23/23 | 01/24/23  |
 |      | F09 | Player strategies are passed in as command line arguments                           | D      | 01/24/23 | 01/24/23  |

-### Comparison between F04 and F08 in terms of business value:

-Currently, F04 should have more priority because introducing a new way to score points affects the consumer more than refining the AI for the player.
-This is because the CPU player's difficulty doesn't matter to the consumer if the game is entirely autonomous.
-However, F08 should have more priority if the goal of the game is to have the user play against the CPU.